Mrbeekon/Brew-iOS/README.md

 The app is designed to work on iPhone (X, XS, 11, 11 Pro, 11 Pro Max, 12, 12 Pro, 12 Pro Max, 12 Mini and SE 2nd gen).

-Bubbler includes neomorphica and glass-morphic design and haptic feedback.
+Bubbler includes neomorphic and glass-morphic design and haptic feedback.

 ### Built With